lesmiskin/snowtux/README.md

-# UNDER DEVELOPMENT
+**DISCLAIMER**

-**This project is currently a work-in-progress, and certain files will not be of final quality in terms of content and structure**
+This project is currently a *work-in-progress*, and certain files will not be of final quality in terms of content and structure.
+Please keep this in mind when examining the source code.

+**DISCLAIMER**

 ---